Bloating, Flatulence & Gassiness: The Causes and 4-Step Anti-Gas Relief Plan

 and bad bacteria in your body, and also helps to push the bacteria back into the

-and flatulence; returning the colon to a healthier state means that it no longer
+and flatulence; returning the colon and liver to a healthier state means that it no longer

-takes days for food to pass through the colon.
+takes days for food to pass through your body.
 A shorter transit time means that

 there is less time for bacteria to produce gas.

-Step Four: Make Probiotics, Vitamins, and Nutrients Part of Your Regimen
+4 - Make Vitamins, and Nutrients Part of Your Regimen

-Lastly, you should give your gut and entire body a hand by taking e a daily
+Lastly, you should give your gut and entire body a hand by taking a daily

-digestive wellness supplement .
-There is no other single thing you can do
+multivitamin.
+There is no other single thing you

 Digestive Relief Is Easy